jbristowe/writing/telerik-fiddler-primer.md

 ## What is Telerik Fiddler?

-Telerik Fiddler (or Fiddler) is a special-purpose proxy server for Windows.
-Locally-running programs like web browsers, Office applications, and other clients send their HTTP and HTTPS requests to Fiddler, which then typically forwards the traffic to a web server.
+Telerik Fiddler (or Fiddler) is a special-purpose proxy server for debugging web traffic from applications like browsers.
+It captures this web traffic, records it through a UI, and then forwards it onto a web server.
 The server's responses are then returned to Fiddler, which passes the traffic back to the client.

 ![](https://i.imgur.com/SF40wep.png)